-If you love oysters as much as I do, then you will also love to make this D.I.Y Oyster Shell Candle.
+If you love oysters as much as I do, then you will also love to make this easy mini oyster shell candle holder DIY.
 I have worked with oysters before, but this project proved to be one of the most challenging.

 - Several dozen of cleaned oyster shells (Try to set aside oyster shells that are similar size)